-Safa Baitul Maal is a national non-profit organization that brings people together to challenge poverty in creative ways.
-We believe that there are individuals who have untapped potential to make the world a better place, but lack the necessities (training, systems & structures, financial resources, etc) to further their work.
+Safa Baitul Maal Religious and Welfare Trust is a national non-profit organization that brings people together to challenge poverty in creative ways.
+We believe that there are individuals who have untapped potential to make the world a better place but lack the necessities (training, systems & structures, financial resources, etc) to further their work.
 We find these groups & individuals and work alongside them building relationships that bridge economic & cultural divides & produce empowered leaders.
 It is our dream to further break the cycle of dependence and build strong bridges for women and girls to rise up & equip the society around them.
 We all have a curiosity about our purpose and how it relates to the world around us and beyond.
 We want to make a difference & know that our life counts for something outside of ourselves.
 For those who have the desire to be a part of positive change in the world, we ask you to act and provide you an outlet to do so.

 SAFA BAITUL MAAL WAS FOUNDED